Hoi-Jeon/Live-FFT/README.md

 # Live FFT and Spectrogram
-The purpose of this hobby project is for creating a GUI in Laptop, which can display either the time or frequency data coming from TI Launchpad microcontroller (MCU).
-The animated gif below shows what this programs can do.
+The purpose of this hobby project is to create a GUI in Laptop, which can display either the time or frequency data coming from TI Launchpad microcontroller (MCU).
+The animated gif below shows what this program can do.

 ![LiveFFT](Demo/LiveFFT.gif)